Luna Steelheart

 Connor McDonald: So, drag has become a form of self-expression in a way?

 Luna Steelheart: For sure.
-I think there was a quote from Dragula that I truly resonated with and I have said it time and time again since I’ve seen it.
-But it’s “drag is art and art is subjective and it is nobody else’s place to judge.
+I always, uh… there was a quote from Dragula that I truly resonated with, and I, I have said it time and time again since I’ve seen it.
+But it’s, “Drag is art, art is subjective, and nobody… it’s nobody else’s place to judge.”
 It is truly the artist’s form of expression that allows you to resonate with the art form itself.

 Connor McDonald: I like that.
-How would you describe your—how would you describe your drag right now?
+How would you describe your… [overtalking].
+How would you describe your drag right now?

-Luna Steelheart: I would consider it to be more on the side of witchy glamour.
-I like to describe it that way because I find beauty in dark things, whether it be, oh you know, the tale of a witch or a poltergeist story or you know some type of monster, there’s always a beauty behind it.
-Like the story of Medusa but it’s portrayed as a monster that people mess up men, that there’s not really a monster in everybody and that’s the beauty behind it all.
-We are all in some form a monster and there’s a beauty to it.
+Luna Steelheart: I would consider it to be more on the side of witchy glamor.
+I like to describe it that way because I find beauty in dark things, whether it be, oh, you know, the tale of a witch or a poltergeist story or, you know, some type of monster, there’s always a beauty behind it.
+Like the story of Medusa, it’s, uh… but it’s portrayed as a [unclear] the feebleness of men.
+Uh, it’s that there’s not really a monster in everybody, and that’s the beauty behind it all.
+It’s that we are all in some form a monster, and there’s a beauty to it.

-Connor MvcDonald: That’s very beautiful.
-So, would you define which is in monsters to be influencing your drag or are there other people or other aspects that influenced your drag?
+Connor McDonald: That’s very beautiful.
+So, would you define witches and monsters to be influencing your drag?
+Or are there other people or other aspects that influenced your drag?

-Luna Steelheart: Um.
-See for myself, I find artists through my music that would allow me to feel inspired, but as far as like my look and everything else I don’t really draw inspiration from another person just because my own look comes from my own interpretation of who has inspired me.
-So, for instance, if I were to do a lady gaga number which she’s my—I’d say more main influence, if I were to do a lady gaga number, I would do something that I feel I can play Gaga as my own artistic [inaudible] or just pick somebody else and go “Okay, they did a rough kind of [inaudible] of where it’s evolved from.”
+Luna Steelheart: Um, see, for myself, I find artists through my music that would allow me to feel inspired.
+But as far as, like, my look and everything else, I don’t really draw inspiration from another person, just because my own look comes from my own interpretation of who has inspired me.
+So, for instance, if I were to do a Lady Gaga number, which, she’s my… I’d say more main influence.
+If I were to do a Lady Gaga number, I would do something that I feel I [inaudible] translate Gaga as my own artistic [inaudible] somebody else and go, “Okay, they did [inaudible], kind of, where it’s evolved from.”

 Connor McDonald: I like that.
 So, do you remember your first time in drag?

 Luna Steelheart: I don’t think I could ever forget it.
-It was a very hot day on June 17, 2017, and the reason I remember that date is because that is Luna’s birthday.
-I was actually out of Pride for St. Charles and I was wearing nothing more than a dress that was covered in glitter and a slit up the leg and I was wearing a wig that I had gotten off of from Wish and I had no more makeup than you know an everyday cis-woman because we– I didn’t know what drag was.
-And so I didn’t really have my eyebrows all the way glued down, my wig would kind of slide around, my body didn’t quite have the shape that it would today but.
-Of course, I would agree that you know everywhere has got its own start and you know it’s moments like that that we look back at where we began and just see how far we’ve come.
+It was a, a very hot day on June 17, 2017, and the reason I remember that date is because that is Luna’s birthday.
+I was actually out of pride for St. Charles, and I was wearing nothing more than a, a dress that was covered in glitter and a slit up the leg.
+And I was wearing a wig that I had gotten off of from Wish, and I had no more makeup than, you know, an everyday cisgendered woman, um, because we… I didn’t know what drag was.
+And so, I didn’t really have my eyebrows all the way glued down.
+My wi—my wig would, kind of, slide around.
+My, my body didn’t quite have the shape that it would today.
+But, of course, I would agree that, you know, everywhere has got its own start and, you know, it’s moments like that that we look back at where we began, and just see how far we’ve come.

 Luna Steelheart: Say that last part again?